Measurement of the jet mass in hadronic decays of boosted W bosons at 13 TeV and extraction of the W boson mass: Jet mass reconstruction and jet substructure tagging

 The constituents of the leading jet are reclustered with the Cambridge--Aachen (CA) algorithm~\cite{Dokshitzer:1997in}, and then groomed using the SD algorithm.
 The SD algorithm splits the jet into two subjets when undoing the last step of the CA jet clustering.
 It is then checked if the two subjets satisfy the condition \begin{linenomath}

 \end{linenomath} where $\pt^{(1)}$ and $\pt^{(2)}$ are the transverse momenta of the two subjets, $R$ is the jet radius parameter, $\Delta R_{12} = \sqrt{(\Delta y_{12})^2 + (\Delta \phi_{12})^2}$ is the distance between the two subjets with the rapidity and azimuthal differences $\Delta y_{12}$ and $\Delta \phi_{12}$, and $z_{\text{cut}}$ and $\beta_{\text{sd}}$ are tunable parameters of the SD algorithm, set to default parameters $z_{\text{cut}} = 0.1$ and $\beta_{\text{sd}} = 0$ used in CMS studies~\cite{CMS:2020poo}.
+In Ref.~\cite{Freytsis:2018cev}, it was shown that the SD algorithm with this set of parameters is well suited for this measurement in combination with a jet substructure tagger to reduce sensitivity to nonperturbative effects.
 If the condition is met, the vectorial sum of the two subjets is returned as the SD groomed jet.
 If the condition is not met, the subjet with the lower \pt is rejected.
 The declustering procedure is then repeated by splitting the higher-\pt subjet into two subjets, undoing another CA clustering step, and iterating until the condition is met.
 This grooming procedure removes soft and wide-angle radiation from the jet, thereby making the jet mass more resilient to effects from pileup, underlying event, and initial-state radiation.
 The jet \pt used for the measurement is taken from the original ungroomed anti-\kt jet, because anti-\kt jet \pt is resistant to soft and wide-angle radiation.
 The SD grooming is only applied to compute the jet mass.

 The reconstructed SD jet mass, \msd, is corrected to match that of particle-level jets on average in two steps.
 First, jet energy corrections~\cite{CMS:2016lmd} are applied to the momenta of the SD subjets of the uncalibrated CA jets, matching the response in data to that of particle-level jets.
 As the \msd is strongly correlated with the momenta of the subjets, this procedure yields a reconstructed \msd in data close to the particle-level SD jet mass \msdgen.
 Second, we apply \pt-dependent corrections of 2--6\%, derived from the ratio of the reconstructed SD jet mass to the particle-level SD jet mass in simulated \wqqjets events.
 While this correction does not modify the data-to-simulation agreement, it simplifies the unfolding by yielding a response closer to unity.
 Because of the PUPPI algorithm, the jet \msd is almost insensitive to pileup~\cite{Sirunyan:2020foa}.
 It should be noted that this procedure does not rely on data samples containing boosted \PW bosons, but rather independent dijet, \Pgg{}+jets, \zjets, and multijet data samples for calibration, in order to avoid any bias to the mass measurement.